-- An explanation which is inconsistent with an injury - Several different explanations provided for an injury - Unexplained delay in seeking treatment - The parents/carers are uninterested or undisturbed by an accident or injury - Parents are absent without good reason when their child is presented for treatment - Repeated presentation of minor injuries (which may represent a "cry for help" and if ignored could lead to a more serious injury) - Family use of different doctors and A&E departments - Reluctance to give information or mention previous injuries
+xxix.
+An explanation which is inconsistent with an injury On and different and another the second state of the second state of xxx.
+Several different explanations provided for an injury xxxi.
+Unexplained delay in seeking treatment xxxii.
+The parents/carers are uninterested or undisturbed by an accident or injury xxxiii.
+Parents are absent without good reason when their child is presented for treatment xxxiv.
+Repeated presentation of minor injuries (which may represent a "cry for help" and if ignored could lead to a more serious injury)

+xxxv.
+Family use of different doctors and A&E departments